salesforce/tough-cookie/README.md

   }
 ```

-## RFC6265bis
+## RFC 6265bis

-Support for RFC6265bis revision 02 is being developed.
-Since this is a bit of an omnibus revision to the RFC6252, support is broken up into the functional areas.
+Support for RFC 6265bis revision 02 is being developed.
+Since this is a bit of an omnibus revision to the RFC 6252, support is broken up into the functional areas.

 ### Leave Secure Cookies Alone